What to Do After a Hit & Run Accident

 In addition to reporting the accident to the appropriate authorities, you should also notify your auto insurance provider about the crash.
 Depending on the language of your policy, you may have a limited time to report the accident, so be sure to do this as soon as possible.

 You should also take the time to review your insurance policy to determine if you may have options for compensation through your own provider.
-Because both Georgia and Tennessee are at-fault states, you are not required to carry personal injury protection (PIP) insurance.
+Because Georgia is an at-fault state, you are not required to carry personal injury protection (PIP) insurance.
 However, you may have opted to pay for this additional coverage—and it could provide a means of financial relief after a hit-and-run accident.

 Contact a Hit & Run Lawyer at The Roth Firm, LLC

-If you were involved in a hit-and-run accident in Atlanta, Nashville, or any of the surrounding areas, reach out to The Roth Firm, LLC as soon as possible.
-Since 2006, our firm has been representing injured individuals and the families of those wrongfully killed throughout Georgia and Tennessee.
+If you were involved in a hit-and-run accident in Marietta, reach out to The Roth Firm, LLC as soon as possible.
+Since 2006, our firm has been representing injured individuals and the families of those wrongfully killed throughout Georgia.
 We have multiple office locations and can travel to meet you at your home, at work, or in the hospital if necessary.

 More Than Another Billboard Firm